tnichols217/notes/APBiology/2/Notes/BILL.md

    Part of the endomembrane system, sacs of enzymes used to digest food and old, worn out cell parts

 9. Mitochondria
+   Site of cellular respiration, produces ATP from sugar

 10. Transport vesicle
+    Carries ER products to the Golgi

 11. Plant cell wall
     Protective layer external to the cell membrane, consists of cellulose